BBA in Ireland for Indian Students: Top Universities, Eligibility, Fees, and Salary

 Basic Eligibility Criteria

-To pursue a BBA in Ireland, students must meet specific academic and language requirements:
+To pursue a BBA in Ireland, students must meet certain academic and language requirements:

-• Academic Qualifications: Applicants typically need to have completed their high school education with a minimum of 70%-80% aggregate marks.
-Core subjects like Mathematics and English are often mandatory.
-Some universities may require higher scores depending on their ranking.
+Students usually need to complete high school with 70%–80% aggregate marks.
+Subjects such as Mathematics and English are commonly required.
+Some universities may ask for higher scores based on their global recognition and ranking.

-• Language Proficiency: For non-native English speakers, proficiency in English is essential.
-Most universities accept IELTS scores of 6.0–6.5 overall, with no band lower than 5.5.
-TOEFL (80–90) and PTE (55–63) are also widely accepted alternatives.
+Non-native English speakers must prove English proficiency by means of IELTS scores of 6.0–6.5 overall, with no band below 5.5.
+TOEFL (80–90) and PTE (55–63) are also accepted by many universities.

-Pro tip: Students who narrowly miss the language requirements can opt for pre-sessional English courses offered by many universities.
+Students who slightly miss the language requirements can choose pre-sessional English courses offered by several universities.

 Application Process